 Imran Khan decides to give Islamabad march call in last week of May

-- Former premier says a decision in this regard has been taken by the core committee of PTI
+- PTI chief's announcement comes as party looks to exert pressure on govt to hold early elections

-Former prime minister and Pakistan Tehreek-e-Insaf (PTI) Chairman Imran Khan has announced that the date for his party's long march towards Islamabad will be disclosed in the last week of May.
+Former prime minister and Pakistan Tehreek-e-Insaf (PTI) Chairman Imran Khan has announced that the date for his party's planned long march towards the capital Islamabad will be disclosed in the last week of May.

-In a video message, Imran Khan said the decision in this regard has been taken by the core committee of PTI.
+In a video message, Imran Khan said the decision has been taken by the PTI's core committee.

 “We discussed in detail the call to long march and decided the date to be last week of May.”

-He said the country has been disrespected as 60 percent of people in the cabinet are on bails.
+He said the country has been disrespected as 60 percent of people in the cabinet are on bail.

 “This is an invitation not just to PTI but Pakistanis,” he said.
 “You have to tell the whole world that Pakistan is an alive nation.”